-Lee, Alice L47 Lee, Amos L46

-Yosso, Tara 33Y Yu, Rondy 34Y
+Lee, Alice L47 Yosso, Tara 33Y

 Note: when adding variable unit classes (EDUC 290, 291, etc.) you will need to take an extra step during the enrollment process to increase the units for the class as R'Web defaults to 1 unit.
-You can find a step-by-step tutorial on how to adjust variable unit classes in the appendix section of this handbook.
+You can find a step-by-step tutorial on how to adjust variable unit classes in the R'Web tutorials here.